Isostasy with Love: I Elastic equilibrium: Integral identities and variation of Love numbers

 Let $y^J_i$ and $y^K_i$ ($i=1...6$) be two solutions of the equations of motion, with $(J,K$) denoting the type of load (and the the boundary conditions).
 Consider the following bilinear form:

 where $\delta_n=-n(n+1)$.
 In the solid layers (shell and core), the following quantities are integrals of motion \citep{takeuchi1972,okubo1983,tobie2005}:

 where

 in which $(\mu,\kappa,\rho)$ are the depth-dependent values of the shear modulus, bulk modulus, and density.
-The functions ${\cal H}^{JK}_\mu$ and ${\cal H}^{JK}_\kappa$, defined by Eqs.~(\ref{defHmu})-(\ref{defHkappa}), were independently obtained by integrating the strain energy density over the volume (see Eqs.~(\ref{defEJKmu})-(\ref{defEJKkappa})): $(\mu \, {\cal H}^{JK}_\mu + \kappa \, {\cal H}^{JK}_\kappa)/2$ is actually the angular average of the strain energy density.
+Each term of this sum represents a different contribution to the angular average of the energy density.
+In particular, $\mu{\cal H}^{JK}_\mu/2$ measures the shear strain energy density (see Eq.~(\ref{defEJKmu})).
 For the sake of completeness, the other functions are given by

 In the fluid layer (i.e.\ the ocean), the function $y_3$ (tangential displacement potential) is undetermined in the static limit.
-Eq.~(\ref{defLsolid}) must then be replaced by
+Eq.~(\ref{Ycrust}) must then be replaced by

 where $y^J_4=y^K_4=0$ in the LHS (no shear stress in a fluid layer), while the integrand in the RHS is given by

 in which $y^J_7=y^J_6+(4\pi{}G/g_r)y^J_2$.
 Adding Eqs.~(\ref{Ycore})-(\ref{Ycrust}) and Eq.~(\ref{Yocean}) yields Eq.~(12) of \citet{okubo1983} modified to allow for discontinuities at the shell-ocean boundary::